visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 - Monthly activity for the last 12 months

 Analytics tables show 20 entries at a time.
 Their page controls let administrators review all searches still inside the chosen retention period.

+Daily, weekly, and monthly charts are organized in separate tabs.
+Recent searches, searches with no results, and most searched queries also have their own tabs.

 The Index tab shows document extraction issues in a separate table below Index management.
 It also shows 20 entries at a time.
 Search index notices can be dismissed; a rebuild warning appears again if a later settings change creates a new rebuild requirement.